zhaoama/ADAN7900/README.md

 ### Data Cleaning

 Data cleaning began by loading sales data and merging it with ACS demographic and economic data at the county, city, and zip code levels.
 Then Missing values ​​were examined for each data and this issue was addressed by removing incomplete rows.
-Additional variables such as per capita income and racial ratio (white to black) were added to the dataset to further enrich the analysis.
+Additional variables such and racial ratio (white to black) were added to the dataset to further enrich the analysis.

 The raw data was then aggregated using a custom function.
 This function calculated total sales (`total.sale`) and total volume (`total.volume`) for each geographic level and used this to determine an average price (`price`), which is the ratio of total sales to total volume.
 This aggregation provided a overall view for subsequent analysis by removing detailed data for specific liquor categories.
 The resulting county, city, and zip code level datasets present simplified and aggregated liquor sales patterns while retaining key demographic and economic variables.